dragonwithafez/Romaji2Hiragana/README.md

 ### Limitations
 This plugin will overwrite *all* lyrics in the score, including existing kana.
 Make sure to run only once all romaji have been entered.

-は、へ、を must be entered as 'ha', 'he', 'wo', regardless of pronunciation.
+「は」、「へ」、「を」 must be entered as 'ha', 'he', 'wo', regardless of pronunciation.
 Code can't read your mind :)

 Diacritics are not supported; enter long vowels as double letters, i.e. 「もう」 should be entered as "mou" not mō or mô.